 After beating estimates last quarter by $0.08, Robbins & Myers (NYS: RBN) has set the standard for itself.
 The company will unveil its latest earnings on Tuesday.
 Robbins & Myers is a supplier of engineered equipment and systems for critical applications in global energy, industrial, chemical, and pharmaceutical markets.

 What analysts say:

 - Buy, sell, or hold?: Analysts strongly back Robbins & Myers, with seven of nine rating it a buy and the remainder rating it a hold.
-Analysts like Robbins & Myers better than competitor Graco overall.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+Analysts like Robbins & Myers better than competitor Colfax overall.
+Analysts haven't adjusted their rating of Robbins & Myers for the past three months.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 95% awarding it an outperform rating.
-The community at large concurs with the All-Stars with 96% assigning it a rating of outperform.
-Fools have embraced Robbins & Myers, though the message boards have been quiet lately with only 66 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock, with 96.4% granting it an outperform rating.
+The community at large agrees with the All-Stars, with 95.5% assigning it a rating of outperform.
 Despite the majority sentiment in favor of Robbins & Myers, the stock has a middling CAPS rating of three out of five stars.

-Robbins & Myers' profit has risen year over year by an average of more than fourfold over the past five quarters.
-The company boosted its gross margin by 4.8 percentage points in the last quarter.
-Revenue rose 45.2% while cost of sales rose 34.7% to $158.7 million from a year earlier.
+Robbins & Myers' profit has risen year-over-year by an average of more than fourfold over the past five quarters.
+The company boosted its gross margin by 2.3 percentage points in the last quarter.
+Revenue rose 44.8% while cost of sales rose 39.3% to $141.8 million from a year earlier.